Predicting Relationship Labels and Individual Personality Traits from Telecommunication History in Social Networks using Hawkes Processes: Related Work

-\textbf{Predicting personal traits from social interactions.} A fertile area of the field of computational psychology deals with inferring psychometric traits from a range of sources made available by our new interconnected society.
-For examples, \citet{Settanni2018} show that digital traces from social media can be studied to assess and predict theoretically distant psychosocial characteristics with remarkable accuracy.
-They also show that when additional user demographics is leveraged as additional types of digital traces, the accuracy of predictions improves.
-Some of these work also use social-media inferred personality traits to influence opinions and behavior, or to infer private traits.
-For example, \citet{Matz2017} performed three field experiments that reached over 3.5 million individuals with psychologically tailored advertising, and found that matching the content of persuasive appeals to individuals' psychological characteristics rendered the messaging significantly more effective. \citet{Kosinski2013} used a public source of social media data (i.e. Facebook likes) to predict the Big5 personality traits of users, alongside with a range of highly sensitive personal attributes, including sexual orientation, ethnicity, religious and political views, personality traits,intelligence, happiness, use of addictive substances, parental separation, age, and gender.
-A follow-up study performed by \citet{Youyou2015} even showed that personality traits prediction based on Facebook likes are more accurate the user's friends' estimations based on surveys.
+\textbf{Predicting personal traits from social interactions.} A fertile area of computational psychology deals with inferring psychometric traits from a range of sources made available by our new interconnected society.
+For example, Settanni et al~\cite{Settanni2018} show that digital traces from social media can be studied to assess and predict theoretically distant psychosocial characteristics with remarkable accuracy.
+They also show that when additional user demographics are leveraged as additional digital traces, the accuracy of predictions improves.
+Some of these works also use social media-inferred personality traits to influence opinions and behavior or infer private traits.
+For example, Matz et al~\cite{Matz2017} performed three field experiments that reached over 3.5 million individuals with psychologically tailored advertising and found that matching the content of persuasive appeals to individuals' psychological characteristics rendered the messaging significantly more effective.
+Kosinski et al~\cite{Kosinski2013} used a public source of social media data (i.e., Facebook likes) to predict the Big5 personality traits of users, alongside a range of highly sensitive personal attributes, including sexual orientation, ethnicity, religious and political views, personality traits, intelligence, happiness, use of addictive substances, parental separation, age, and gender.
+A follow-up study by Youyou et al~\cite{Youyou2015} even showed that personality traits prediction based on Facebook likes are more accurate than the user's friends' estimations based on surveys.